BenShutt/LocalMedia/README.md

 # Local Media

-Python program to download YouTube videos as MP3 files for my swimming headphones.
+Python program to download YouTube videos as `m4a` files for, say, swimming headphones.

 ## Dependencies